Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Is Ear Cropping Bad?

-The biggest problem with cropping a dog’s ears is that it is unnecessary mutilation.
-Not only is it a stressful and painful experience for the dog, but it could also lead to infections and hearing loss.
-Even when performed by an experienced surgeon, that doesn’t get rid of the dangers and risks associated with surgery and anesthesia.
+The biggest problem with cropping a dog’s ears is that it is an unnecessary cosmetic surgery with potential negative outcomes for them.
+Not only is it a stressful and painful experience for the dog, but it also impacts their ability to communicate with other dogs and people.
+Even when performed by an experienced surgeon and anesthetist, there are still dangers and risks associated with surgery and anesthesia.
+Dogs undergoing this surgery may need to have their ears bandaged or taped for days to months, meaning that not only will they suffer pain for weeks, but they will not be able to socialize normally because many will have to remain isolated and restricted in their movements.

-Puppies that have had this surgery need a minimum of 6 weeks to heal, although it can take 4 to 5 months for the ears to heal altogether.
+Puppies that have had this surgery usually need a minimum of 4 to 6 weeks to heal, although it can take several months for the ears to fully heal.
 Not only does this expose your dog to a risk of bleeding, but it could have them in pain for long periods of time.
 Again, why put your beloved dog through this uncomfortable experience for no beneficial reason?
 Some may argue that dogs with floppy ears need it done to prevent ear infections.
-However, ear infections can simply be avoided by cleaning their ears on a regular basis.
+However, this has no scientific support whatsoever.

 How Does Ear Cropping Work?